ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 ### For Quick Start with Minimal Bureaucracy

-**Recommended Solution**: AirTM or Takenos Virtual Cards + Stripe or 2Checkout

-This combination provides the fastest path to accepting international payments from Bolivia.
-We can obtain a virtual card within days and immediately use it with any major payment gateway.
-While we'll pay slightly higher fees due to the virtual card markup, we avoid the complexity of forming a US company or navigating complex regional payment regulations.
+**Recommended Solution**: Merchant of Record Platforms (Gumroad, Payhip, Lemon Squeezy)

+For the absolute fastest way to start selling digital products online without any enterprise formation or payment integration, Merchant of Record platforms offer the easiest path.
+These platforms handle everything - payments, taxes, and compliance - allowing you to focus solely on creating and delivering your products.

 **Implementation Path**:

-1. Create AirTM or Takenos account and complete verification (2-3 days)
-2. Request virtual card and load initial balance ($5-10 minimum)
-3. Use virtual card to set up Stripe account (as payment receiver)
-4. Integrate Stripe into our React application
-5. Configure payouts to our AirTM US virtual account number
+1. Choose a platform (Gumroad recommended for simplicity)
+2. Create account with basic information (no business registration required)
+3. Set up your product pages and pricing
+4. Generate selling links or embed purchase buttons
+5. Share links with customers or embed on your website
-6. Withdraw from AirTM to Bolivian bank account as needed
+6. Receive payouts directly to your bank account

-**Total Setup Time**: 1 week. **Total Cost to Start**: $5-10 USD. **Monthly Fees**: Transaction-based only.
+**Total Setup Time**: 1 day. **Total Cost to Start**: Free. **Transaction Fees**: 5-8%.

-### For Direct Bolivia Integration (International Payments)

-**Recommended Solution**: 2Checkout (Verifone)

-Among international gateways, 2Checkout offers the most straightforward path for Bolivian businesses without requiring US entity formation.
-While the fees are higher than Stripe, the direct Bolivia support and ability to use local business registration make it the pragmatic choice for businesses that want a proper merchant account for international payments.
+**Alternative**: AirTM or Takenos Virtual Cards + Stripe or 2Checkout (requires enterprise formation)

+If you need more control over payment processing and are willing to form an enterprise, this combination provides integration capabilities.
+However, it still requires mandatory enterprise formation for gateway registration.

 **Implementation Path**:

+1. Form required enterprise (LLC or Bolivian unipersonal)
+2. Create AirTM or Takenos account and complete verification (2-3 days)
+3. Register with chosen gateway using enterprise credentials
+4. Integrate gateway into your application
+5. Configure payouts to virtual card account
+6. Withdraw to Bolivian bank account

+**Total Setup Time**: 2-4 weeks. **Total Cost to Start**: $5-10 USD + enterprise formation costs.

+### International Solution

+**Recommended Solution**: 2Checkout (Verifone) with LLC Formation

+Among international gateways, 2Checkout offers direct Bolivia support but requires formation of an LLC enterprise.
+While the fees are higher than Stripe, it provides international payment capabilities.

+**Implementation Path**:

+1. Form LLC enterprise (can be US or other jurisdiction)
-1. Register business on 2Checkout platform
+2. Register business on 2Checkout platform using LLC credentials
-2. Submit verification documents (Bolivian business registration, tax ID)
+3. Submit verification documents (business registration, tax ID)
-3. Wait for approval (typically 1-2 weeks)
+4. Wait for approval (typically 1-2 weeks)
-4. Obtain API credentials
+5. Obtain API credentials
-5. Integrate using provided SDKs or direct API
+6. Integrate using provided SDKs or direct API
-6. Configure bank account for settlements
+7. Configure bank account for settlements

-**Total Setup Time**: 2-3 weeks. **Requirements**: Registered business entity, tax documentation.
+**Total Setup Time**: 3-4 weeks. **Requirements**: LLC formation, tax documentation.

 ### For Regional Latin American Operations